ourfriendselectric/golden-robot-records/_golden-robot-records/caverns.md

 The world is eagerly anticipating Caverns’ official debut.

-Atwood Magazine has described them as an&nbsp; “...authentically raw and cinematic listening experience “
+Atwood Magazine has described them as an&nbsp; “…authentically raw and cinematic listening experience “

 Look out for Caverns debut EP out everywhere this fall on Golden Robot Records.